Chicago Bears: 2018–2021: Matt Nagy years

 The Bears hired Matt Nagy from the Kansas City Chiefs as their new head coach in January 2018.
 General manager Ryan Pace signed receivers Taylor Gabriel, Allen Robinson, and Trey Burton in the offseason to complement second-year quarterback Mitchell Trubisky.
 The Bears also acquired linebacker Khalil Mack in a block-blockbuster trade from the Oakland Raiders to further bolster their defense, sending a package of draft picks that includes 2019 and 2020 1st round draft picks in exchange.
 Nagy's Bears clinched the NFC North on December 16, 2018, for the first time since 2010 with a 24–17 victory over the Green Bay Packers.
 The Bears finished the 2018 season with a 12–4 record.
-They lost to the defending Super Bowl Champions Philadelphia Eagles in the Wild Card round of the Playoffs after Cody Parkey's game-winning field goal attempt was partially tipped and hit the uprights in the final seconds of the game, a play coined the "Double Doink".
-Despite the first-round exit, Nagy was named Coach of the Year by the Pro Football Writers Association and Associated Press.
+They lost to the defending Super Bowl Champions Philadelphia Eagles in the wild-card round of the playoffs after Cody Parkey's game-winning field goal attempt was partially tipped and hit the uprights in the final seconds of the game, a play coined the "Double Doink".
+Despite the first-round exit, Nagy was named Coach of the Year by the Pro Football Writers Association (PFWA) and Associated Press (AP).
 He was the first Bears coach to be given the AP award since Lovie Smith in 2005 and the fifth in team history.

 In 2019, the team regressed to an 8–8 record, though Nagy's combined 20 wins in 2018 and 2019 were the most by a Bears head coach in his first two seasons.
 During the year, renovations to Halas Hall were completed, allowing the team to move Training Camp from Ward Field on the campus of Olivet Nazarene University in Bourbonnais, Illinois to Lake Forest for 2020.

 The Bears opened the 2020 season with a 5–1 record.
 However, they lost their next six games.
 The Bears won three of their last four games to finish the season with an 8–8 record.
 Despite their finish, the Bears qualified for the 2020–21 NFL playoffs, which was expanded to include one additional wildcard team from each conference.
 The New Orleans Saints defeated the Bears in the opening round of the playoffs, 21–9.
 The team did not re-sign Trubisky after the 2020 season and instead allowed him to become a free agent.

-Prior to the 2021 season, the Bears traded up in the 2021 NFL Draft to select quarterback Justin Fields 11th overall.
+Before the 2021 season, the Bears traded up in the 2021 NFL draft to select quarterback Justin Fields 11th overall.
 The team also signed veteran quarterback Andy Dalton in free agency.
 Dalton was initially declared the Bears starting quarterback, but Fields won the position after Dalton was injured.
 The Bears finished the season with a 6–11 record and missed the playoffs.
 Nagy and general manager Ryan Pace were fired after the season's conclusion.
 Nagy posted a 34–33 record over four seasons with two playoff berths, while Pace compiled a 48–65 record over seven seasons.